On Computational Poisson Geometry II: Numerical Methods: Numerical Methods

 \subsection{\textsf{NumPoissonGeometry}: Python Implementation}

 First let us briefly describe the syntax of the module \textsf{NumPoissonGeometry}.
-The inputs of the twelve methods in Table \ref{table:Funs-Algos-Exes} have to be string literal expressions.
+The inputs of the twelve methods in Table \ref{table:Funs-Algos-Exes} have to be string literal expressions (or dictionaries containing them).
 The \textsf{sympify} method converts such string expressions into symbolic variables, and the \textsf{lambdify} method transforms the symbolic expressions into functions that allow a (fast) numerical evaluation.

-The output of our methods can be chosen to be a \textsf{numpy} array (by default) or a \textsf{pytorch}/\textsf{tensorflow} tensor containing the evaluation of the input data at each point in a mesh on $\RR{m}$.
+The output of our methods can be chosen to be a \textsf{NumPy} array (by default) or a \textsf{pytorch}/\textsf{tensorflow} tensor containing the evaluation of the input data at each point in a mesh on \ec{\RR{m}}.

-Next we will explain each or our numerical methods, how they relate to the theoretical objects being implemented, present the corresponding algorithm, and show how they may be used with helpful examples.
+Next we will explain each of our numerical methods, how they relate to the theoretical objects being implemented, present the corresponding algorithm, and show how they may be used with helpful examples.